imanghafoori1/laravel-microscope/README.md

 **Example:**

-:one:  Lets say you want to find only the "comments" which contain the word "todo:" in them.
+:one:  Let's say you want to find only the "comments" which contain the word "todo:" in them.
 ```php
  'todo_comments' => [
         'search' => '<comment>',